BryanTorez/SOC-Analyst-Lab-Email-Analysis-Phishing-/README.md

 <br />
 <br />
 <br />
 Scrolling down, we have a firewall group that I'll create later on.
-For the server host name, I am going to name this as 'MyDFIR-Honeypot and click on 'deploy now':  <br/>
+For the server hostname, I am going to name this as 'MyDFIR-Honeypot and click on 'deploy now':  <br/>
 <br />
 <img src="https://snipboard.io/I3o7ml.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />